merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-2.md

 <div class="extra-info" markdown="1">

-<span class="extra-info-header">Integrating ecology and evolution with metapangenome</span>
+<span class="extra-info-header">Integrating ecology and evolution with metapangenomes</span>

 AS you can see from the example above, you can integrate a lot of information in a single anvi'o figure.
 And not just the figure, as the {% include ARTIFACT name="pan-db" %} contains all the information in the interactive display as well.

 Another topic not covered yet in this tutorial is metagenomic read recruitment, which allows you to compute detection and coverage of one or more genomes across metagenomes.
 This gives you an ecological signal and nothing is stopping you from importing a relative abundance heatmap, just like the ANI.
-There is a dedicated function in anvi'o, called {% include PROGRAM name="anvi-meta-pan-genome" %}, which you can learn more about [here.](https://merenlab.org/data/prochlorococcus-metapangenome/)
+There is a dedicated program for this in anvi'o, called {% include PROGRAM name="anvi-meta-pan-genome" %}, which you can learn more about [here.](https://merenlab.org/data/prochlorococcus-metapangenome/)

 At the end of the day, you can have a figure like this one, with ecology and evolution integrated in one figure: